reshamas/reshamas.github.io/_posts/2018-10-28-fastai-week-1-classifying-camels-horses-and-elephants.md

 jupyter@my-fastai-instance:~/course-v3/nbs/dl1/dl_fastai$ cp reshama_camels_clean.ipynb reshama_elephants.ipynb
 ```

 I used 378 images.
 After running the pre-trained CNN resnet34 model, these are the results.
 Unsurprisingly, it did not perform as well as on the camels/horses data.
-However, it is much more accurate than what I would predict, which would be 50%.
+However, it is much more accurate than what I would predict, which would be similar to a random classifier, which would be 50%.
 The error rate for this classifier is **29.9%**

 <p>
 <img src="../assets/images/fl1_elephant1.png" width="76%" height="75%" style="padding:1px;border:thin solid black;"/>